ThisIsRudigo/adminstudentview/README.md

 Relevant files for changes made include <code>admin2.html</code>, <code>new.js</code>, <code>sidebar.css</code>, and <code>student.html</code> (which displays the student's individual information.)

 To get the student view, always run the <code>admin2.html</code> with a live server.
-This is to alow the ajax call to load the <code>student.html</code> page to load inside the <code>admin2.html</code> page.
+This is to allow the ajax call to load the <code>student.html</code> page to load inside the <code>admin2.html</code> page.

 --------------------